kkard2/user/README.md

-my cursed keyboard remapping on windows
+my cursed keyboard remapping on windows (and few other things)